 These are important aspects of the stakeholder engagement software considering the number of community engagement teams working on different projects in different regions across NSW.

 Every day Darzin is accessed by community engagement staff from Ausgrid, their alliance partners and their teams of consultants.
-Specific user access levels were created in Darzin so Ausgrid’s alliance partners and consultants can log in to their relevant projects and do their tasks within Darzin while Ausgrid has the oversight of all data captured in Darzin.
+Specific user access levels were created in Darzin so Ausgrid’s alliance partners and consultants can log in to their relevant projects and do their tasks within Darzin while Ausgrid has the oversight of all public consultation data captured in Darzin.